Best Hardwired Home Security Systems in 2025

 Our Brinks security system with the plug-in control panel and hardwired SkyBell doorbell.

-Brinks is an old-school security company, which means a lot of its equipment is hardwired.
-Unfortunately, it also means some of its practices are a little out of date.
-The professional monitoring fees start from $39, and you need to sign up for a minimum of three years if you want to be a customer.
+Brinks is an old-school security company, meaning a lot of its equipment is hardwired.
+Unfortunately, it also means some of its practices are a little outdated.
+Like Vivint, Brinks doesn’t advertise monitoring prices on its website.
+However, the fine print states that you need to sign up for a three-year contract if you want to become a customer.

 Benefits of a Wired System